leosantos2003/QA-System-on-Scientific-Articles/README.md

-# Question-Answer System on Scientific Articles
+# Question-Answer System on Scientific Articles with Sabiá

 ## About

-The system is a Question-Answer (QA) pipeline that uses the RAG (Retrieval-Augmented Generation) architecture to answer questions based on a corpus of scientific articles published by researchers at UFRGS.
+The system is a Question-Answer (QA) pipeline that uses the RAG (Retrieval-Augmented Generation) architecture to answer questions, as well as the Brazilian language model "Sabiá", based on a corpus of scientific articles published by researchers at UFRGS.

 Links of the articles: